bhrigu123/abacus/README.md

 ### More customizations

 #### Changing the banner
-The banner image is present here: `source/images/banner.jpg`.
-To change your banner, replace this pic with another one & run `rake generate`.
+The banner image path and name is: `source/images/banner.jpg`.
+To change your banner, replace this pic with another one (make sure it's named *banner.jpg* only) & run `rake generate`.
+If you have a different format (eg png) banner, you can directly edit the source banner CSS at `sass/partials/_banner.scss` and edit the URL of `background-image` attribute under `#banner-image` css.

+#### Google Adsense header
+If you want to include your Google Adsense header directly via config, you can add your Adsense client ID in your `_config.yml` with attribute name **google_adsense_client**.
+For eg.  `google_adsense_client: ca-pub-xxxx`.

+#### Cover image for sharing your pages / posts on social media
+When you share your page or a blog post in social media (eg Facebook), you get an image in the shared link.
+Now, the social media platform might not always pick up the cover pic in the share from the images present in your post.
+Using this theme, you can define a specific image for cover pic of the sared post.
+To do that, in your page or post's source yml headers at the top (where there are *layout*, *title*, attributes present), add another attribute: *coverimage*, and give the relative path of your image from your source.
+For eg. `coverimage: /images/folder1/img.png`

 ### Snapshots
 #### Banner